RubStadel/bookmark/README.md

 # bookmark

-A minimalistic mobile app that acts as a filterable list of the books I have read.
+A minimalistic mobile app that acts as a filterable list of the books you have read.
 Intended as a convenient way to remember certain books and the memories associated with reading them.

 Built in Tauri v2 (which currently does not support multipage apps and can't show local pictures) using JS as the frontend and some Rust commands in the backend for handling the local database.